 - 3 vegetables, either for salad toppings or dinner sides.

 - 1 big lettuce blend base for salads.
 Buy the pre-washed blends ("it saves time!") and a variety of chopped toppings.

 - 1 container homemade salad dressing.
 By making it on your own, you will limit, control, or eliminate respectively the fat/oil, sugars, and stabilizers found in most bottled dressings.

 Putting Together Your Meals: Do an Assembly Line!

 Once you've prepared all your ingredients (the list above is a good place to start), arrange a big "assembly line" with your food storage containers and go to work mixing and matching them!

 Jesa likes to start by making all her lunch salads because that is her preferred meal.
 She takes one of each of the prepped salad toppings and mixes them with one of the proteins for each day.
 Then she uses her handy small tupperware containers to hold a pre-measured salad dressing for each meal.

-Next, for her snack/post workout meals (Jesa is also an athlete), she fills containers with 1 cup prepped vegetables, 1/2 cup starchy carbs, and 4 oz protein.
+Next, for her snack/post-workout meals (Jesa is also an athlete), she fills containers with 1 cup prepped vegetables, 1/2 cup starchy carbs, and 4 ounces protein.
 Again, always mixing and matching.